poonchuanan/tp/docs/DeveloperGuide.md

 ![Listing feature for find and list commands](diagrams/setLastSeenList.png)

 *Figure 14.
 Sequence diagram of setting the lastSeenList after a `list` command*

+#### Design considerations

+* Allowing the user to view the list of activities for the current date by not including the `<DATE>` parameter would make it easier for the user.

 <br>
 <br>